SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-configurations/index.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 ### Data Sources
-Data sources or Source in Sumo refers to a specific application/infrastructure component from which the collector can collect telemetry (Logs, Metrics & Traces).
+Data sources or Source in Sumo refers to a specific application/infrastructure component from which the collector can collect telemetry (Logs, Metrics, and Traces).
 The sources include all configuration including protocol, receivers, processors, and exporters required to collect telemetry data from a given source.
 MySQL, Nginx, Kafka, Cassandra, and JMX are all examples of sources from where Sumo Logic collector can collect and send data.

 ### Configuration